curzel-it/kivy-material-ui/README.md

 #### Popups
 I've simply copy-pasted from kivy.uix.popup to create a class named FlatPopup, there are just a fiew more properties, such as *text_align* and *text_font*.

+* **PopupListView**
+Simple popup which shows a list you can use to pick a value (Stateless).

 * **PopupComboBox**
-When a click on this button occur, a popup will be shown to pick a value.
-Arguments named popup_* will be passed down to the popup for customizations.
+Non-Stateless version of PopupListView.

 * **AlertPopup**
 FlatPopup subclass which allows you to show an alert in a single line of code.